 -

-Very oily skin may tolerate up to 3 times weekly
+Very oily skin may tolerate up to 3 applications weekly

-A clay mask is a powerful natural skincare product β when used correctly.
+A clay mask can be a valuable addition to your skincare routine when used correctly.

 How often should I use a clay mask?